Pinetop Sparks: Death

-There are rumors the brothers did not always get along and did not have steady employment.
+There were rumors that the brothers did not always get along and did not have steady employment.
 They also frequently had run-ins with the law.
 Pinetop drank heavily, and Lindberg killed a man (in self-defense), for which he spent time in the workhouse in 1937.
 Pinetop died, apparently of poisoning, in 1935.
-Townsend, however, claims that Pinetop was in the habit of never saying no to a gig; playing all throughout the weekend and consequently work 24 hours without sleep.
+Townsend, however, claims that Pinetop was in the habit of never saying no to a gig; playing all throughout the weekend and consequently working 24 hours without sleep.
 It was these work habits, combined with heavy drinking (to stay awake) that led to Pinetop's death.
 "He just done burned himself out", according to Townsend.

 Pinetop Sparks' grave went unmarked for nearly eight decades, before a fan club finally honored him.
-In 2014 – 78 years after Sparks' death – thanks to the work of a non-profit organization, the Killer Blues Headstone Project, a headstone was laid at Father Dickson Cemetery in Crestwood, Missouri, a historically black cemetery in St Louis.
-A keyboard adorns the lower casing of the stone, with his name, dates of birth and death, and the epitaph "Every Day I Have the Blues".
+In 2014, 78 years after Sparks' death, thanks to the work of a non-profit organization, the Killer Blues Headstone Project, a headstone was laid at Father Dickson Cemetery in Crestwood, Missouri, a historically black cemetery in St Louis.
+A keyboard adorned the lower casing of the stone, with his name, dates of birth and death, and the epitaph "Every Day I Have the Blues".